FAQs

 These improvements will lead to a more user friendly, cohesive, and quality experience for Participants, Providers and NDIA representatives.

-For those Participants whose NDIS plan is created in the new myndis provider portal and who have elected for their funding to be Plan Managed, an endorsement process is now required.
+For those Participants whose NDIS plan is created in the new myndis provider portal and who have elected for their funding to be Plan Managed, a nomination process is now required.

-Existing Enabled4Life Participants: Existing Enabled4Life participants transitioning onto PACE, are not required to elect Enabled4Life as their “my provider” because an established relationship already exists.
+Existing Enabled4Life Participants: Existing Enabled4Life participants transitioning onto PACE, are not required to nominate Enabled4Life as their “my provider” because an established relationship already exists.

-New Enabled4Life Participants: New participants joining Enabled4Life whose NDIS plans are approved in PACE will need to elect Enabled4Life as their “plan manager” and my provider”.
+New Enabled4Life Participants: New participants joining Enabled4Life whose NDIS plans are approved in PACE will need to nominate Enabled4Life as their “plan manager” and my provider”.

 Hi,